 Don’t forget the Toilet Paper.

 How much toilet paper does your family unit need?
-We did a 30 day test to find out how much we use in a 30 day period.
+A few years ago, we did a 30-day test to find out how much we use in a 30 day period.
 We discovered that we need to keep approximately 35 rolls for our family unit.
 Smaller families would need less.
 This is one thing you don’t want to run out of.